arrow-sharparrowarticle-iconcross-iconlogo-darklogo-whitemenu-leftnot-foundpolygonquiz-iconstar-emptystar-fullstar-half

 • Correct Answer: You earn points.

-• Incorrect Answer: You won’t earn points, but no penalty.
+• Incorrect Answer: You won’t earn points but no penalty.

-What is the format of the CPL (A) - Flight Performance and Planning Mass and Balance Practice Exams?
+What is the format of CPL (A) - Flight Performance and Planning Mass and Balance Practice Exams?

 The format of these practice exams can vary depending on the provider, but here’s a general idea: